Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Summary and Conclusions

 Therefore one has to include integrated relativistic effects, along with the local effects, in their modelling in order to perform an unbiased analysis of $\fNL$.
 However, to do this one needs to account for the uncertainty in the survey luminosity function through the evolution and magnification biases.
 To illustrate this, we again focus on a local $\fNL$ analysis, in which the uncertainty in our bias functions leads to greater uncertainty ($\approx 30 \%$ for a \textit{Euclid}-like H$\alpha$ survey and $\approx 20 \%$ for a MegaMapper-like LBG survey) in the determination of $\fNL$.
 Multi-tracer approaches, like a bright-faint split where we split our observed galaxy sample based on observed luminosity, can help improve constraints here.
-First by increasing the relative local PNG signal by using highly biased tracers and secondly by giving us better constraints on the uncertainty in our luminosity function, particularity from the odd multipoles.
+First, by increasing the relative local PNG signal by using highly biased tracers, and secondly, by giving us better constraints on the uncertainty in our luminosity function - particularly from the odd multipoles.

 To enable these forecasts, we present a novel calculation of the full multipole multi-tracer covariance, including relativistic corrections, \cref{sec:covariance}.
+We have for the first time, computed wide-separation corrections to the covariance which, while generally subdominant for the even multipole covariance, can be relevant on large scales for the odd-parity multipoles.
+Note that this is the wide-separation correction to the covariance not just the inclusion of the corrections from the power spectrum into the sample variance.
+This therefore involves computing wide-separation corrections to a 4-point function.
+We also have included integrated effects in the covariance and due to them breaking translation invariance we need to define within with respect to the LOS of our full 4-point function (\cref{ap:integrated_covariance}).
 Here, like in the signal, the integrated contribution becomes important on large scales and at higher redshifts.
 In the cross-power spectrum, odd multipoles, however, are sourced by odd imaginary contributions to the power spectrum, as well as shot noise.
-We also, for the first time, compute wide-separation corrections to the covariance which, while generally subdominant for the even multipole covariance, can be relevant on large scales for the odd multipoles.
-Note that this is the wide-separation correction to the covariance not just the inclusion of the corrections from the power spectrum into the sample variance.
-This therefore involves computing wide-separation corrections to a 4-point function.